ICHx/Raspberry-Pi-Dashboard/FORK.md

 - Hostnamectl -> IP, my embedded environment is systemd-less

 Asethetical
-- MD Toast are not justified not centred, to make plenty use of limited space.
+- MD Toast are now justified not centred, to make plenty use of limited space.

 - Storage is only showing /data, to suit my own need